rcdmk/go-rag-search/README.md

 ## Loading data

 The docker image for the app always loads the data from the remote source, but if you are running it locally, you just need to run with the `-local` flag for the first time.
 Next runs can run a lot faster without that, as the data would be already loaded into the database.

+## Environment Variables

+Make sure to set the following environment variables before running the application:

+- `LLAMA_HOST`: The host address for the Ollama server.
+- `PG_HOST`: The host address for the Postgres database.
+- `PG_USER`: The username for the Postgres database.
+- `PG_PASSWORD`: The password for the Postgres database.
+- `PG_DB`: The database name for the Postgres database.

+## Troubleshooting

+If you encounter any issues, ensure that all prerequisites are installed and properly configured.
+Check the logs for any error messages and verify that all services are running correctly.